From SQL Injection to Shell

 Host: vulnerable

-It is possible to retrieve information on the version of PHP and the web server used just by observing the HTTP headers sent back by the server:
+It's possible to retrieve information about the version of PHP and the web server used just by observing the HTTP headers sent back by the server:

 HTTP/1.1 200 OK